-3.B.5 For Emission Point AA-002, the permittee shall be in compliance with the applicable emission limitations, operating limitations, and other requirements in 40 CFR 63, Subpart ZZZZ at all times.
-At all times, the engine shall be operated and maintained, including associated air pollution control equipment and monitoring equipment, in a manner consistent with safety and good air pollution control practices for minimizing emissions.
-The general duty to minimize emissions does not require any further efforts to reduce emissions if levels required by Subpart ZZZZ have been achieved.
-Determination of whether such operation and maintenance procedures are being used will be based on information available to this Office which may include, but is not limited to, monitoring results, review of operation and maintenance procedures, review of operation and maintenance records, and inspection of the source.
+3.B.16 For Emission Point AA-004, the permittee shall, at all times, be in compliance with the applicable requirements of Subpart ZZZZ and operate and maintain the engine, including associated monitoring equipment, in a manner consistent with safety and good air pollution control practices for minimizing emissions.
+The general duty to minimize emissions does not require the permittee to make any further efforts to reduce emissions if levels required by Subpart ZZZZ have been achieved.
+Determination of whether such operation and maintenance procedures are being used will be based on information available to the DEQ which may include, but is not limited to, monitoring results, review of operation and maintenance procedures, review of operation and maintenance records, and inspection of the source.

-(Ref.: 40 CFR Part 63.6605, Subpart ZZZZ)
+(Ref.: 40 CFR 63.6605, Subpart ZZZZ)